-Not only is physics a fascinating subject to study at St Helen’s, but it is also foundational for many careers.
-If students are interested in pursuing a career in engineering, medicine, or technology, physics is a must.
+Not only is Physics a fascinating subject to study at St Helen’s, but it is also foundational for many careers.
+If students are interested in pursuing a career in engineering, medicine, or technology, Physics is a must.

-Our specialised teachers are passionate about physics and work tirelessly to bring the subject to life in engaging and interactive ways.
+Our specialised teachers are passionate about Physics and work tirelessly to bring the subject to life in engaging and interactive ways.
 Students work in small groups with other students, allowing for personalised attention and an environment that fosters collaboration and teamwork.
 In addition, they have access to our specialist laboratories, which are equipped with a full range of apparatus to facilitate your learning and experimentation.

 Junior Department